Anchors & Correspondents

 Roxana Saberi

-Roxana Saberi is a CBS News correspondent based in London.
-She joined CBS News in January 2018 and her reporting has been featured across all CBS News broadcasts and platforms.
+Roxana Saberi is a CBS News correspondent based in Chicago, where her reporting is featured across all CBS News broadcasts and platforms.

-Previously, Saberi had served as a freelance correspondent for CBS News and Newspath, CBS News’ affiliate news service, from 2016 to 2018.
-She appeared as a fill-in anchor on CBSN, CBS News’ 24/7 digital streaming news network.
+Saberi joined CBS News as a freelance correspondent in 2016.
+In addition to her work in the field, Saberi served as a fill-in anchor on CBS News’ 24/7 digital streaming news network.

 Saberi has earned several awards for her work, including the Medill Medal of Courage, the Ilaria Alpi Freedom of the Press Award and the NCAA Award of Valor.

-She began her journalism career as a reporter for KVLY-TV, the NBC affiliate in Fargo, North Dakota.
+She began her journalism career as a reporter for KVLY-TV, the NBC affiliate in Fargo, N.D.
 She then reported for News 24 Houston.

 Saberi was born in New Jersey and raised in North Dakota.
 She graduated summa cum laude from Concordia College in Moorhead, Minn., with degrees in communications and French.
 She holds master’s degrees in journalism from Northwestern University’s Medill School of Journalism and in international relations from the University of Cambridge.